trishume/trishume.github.com/_posts/2019-06-19-glitchless-metal-window-resizing.md

 Then I tried the accepted answer by Max on [the Stack Overflow post](https://stackoverflow.com/questions/45375548/resizing-mtkview-scales-old-content-before-redraw) which uses `CAMetalLayer` and some resizing-related properties.
 This reduced the frequency of glitches quite a bit, but didn't eliminate them.
 So I added in `presentsWithTransaction = true`, which wasn't enough on its own, but combining that with  `commandBuffer.waitUntilScheduled()` then presenting as suggested in the Apple `CAMetalLayer` docs fixed all the glitches!
 I also needed to do some size conversion to make the accepted answer's recipe draw crisply on high DPI displays.

+**Edit:** [@CoreyDotCom on Twitter](https://twitter.com/CoreyDotCom/status/1141653060843950081) reminded me I forgot to mention something.
+If you follow the recipe from the Stack Overflow post, it will _appear to be_ glitch-free, but it actually isn't.
+The `layerContentsPlacement = .topLeft` makes the glitches manifest as small broken slices near the moving window edge, which are very difficult to notice since the edge is moving quickly.
+When you change the placement policy to `layerContentsPlacement = .scaleAxesIndependently` to match the behavior of `MTKView` you see that there are still occasional glitches.
+Corey reports frame rate issues with `presentsWithTransaction`, and if this is the case for you as well it may be preferable to just mask the occasional remaining glitches with the top left placement policy.

 ## Working Code

 I now have a Metal triangle test program that resizes smoothly and without judder.